The Purchase Agreement (PA) document is used to create new purchasing agreements and to modify existing agreements in

 8. Additional Institutional Information Section

 The name and contact information for the person creating the document automatically displays in this section, but can be changed as necessary.
-Technical contact name and phone/email is required for Blanket and No Cost agreements.
+Technical contact name and phone/email is required for No Cost agreements.

 9. Accounting Lines Section

 An accounting line is required for routing purposes for the Purchase Agreement document.
 When processing a Requisition against the agreement, you can use any active and valid account; you are not required to use the account specified on the Purchase Agreement document.
 In general, most departments will use the same account on the Requisition that they entered on the Purchase Agreement document.
 Don't forget to click the + button after entering each accounting line.

 Special Note on Revenue Agreements: Accounting line must indicate an INCOME object code, and the account must be appropriate for income, such as an account assigned to Sub Fund Group Code of SSEDAC - SALES AND SERVICE OF ED ACTIVITY.